 Note: This post was originally published on this site in December, 2010.
 I was rereading it this morning and thought the modern world could use a good role model for self reliance, one that wasn’t interested in selling them guns, survival gear and an end of the world mentality.

 I’ve been writing a lot about self-reliance lately.
-Below is an old legend I first read as a kid, offering you another culture’s take on it, from a book called The Hiawatha Legends.
+Below is an old legend I first read as a kid.
+It offers a different culture’s take on the topic, and comes from a book called The Hiawatha Legends.
 Enjoy.

 An Allegory Of Self-Reliance – From The Odjibwa

 There was once a Shingebiss, the name of the fall duck living alone, in a solitary lodge, on the shores of the deep bay of a lake, in the coldest winter weather.
 The ice had formed on the water, and he had but four logs of wood to keep his fire.
 Each of these would, however, burn a month, and as there were but four cold winter months, they were sufficient to carry him through till spring.

 Shingebiss was hardy and fearless, and cared for no one.
 He would go out during the coldest day, and seek for places where flags and rushes grew through the ice, and plucking them up with his bill, would dive through the openings, in quest of fish.
 In this way he found plenty of food, while others were starving, and he went home daily to his lodge, dragging strings of fish after him, on the ice.